Essential Oil Myths

 Citrus oils such as bergamot, lemon, lime, grapefruit, bitter orange, mandarin leaf, cumin, angelica root, laurel leaf absolute, rue and taget contain the chemical compound furanocoumarins.
 Furanocoumarins have sun or photosensitizing properties and are often used for the treatment of skin conditions as it has strong antifungal and antimicrobial properties.
 Symptoms of photosensitization include severe redness (sunburn), blistering and edema (swelling) on skin when exposed to sunlight.
 It is recommended that sunlight and tanning bed rays must be avoided for at least 12-18 hours after application.

 best to avoid sunlight and tanning beds for at least 12-18hrs after application.

 myth #6 : It is safe to put essential oils directly in a hot bath

 Oils and water do not mix or blend together without an emulsifier.
 Therefore dropping essential oils directly to your bath will draw the oils directly to the lipids of your skin and potentially cause skin and mucous membrane irritation (mouth, eyes, nose and reproductive organs).
-A safe and effective way to use essential oils in a bath is to have them mixed with a fatty substance such as carrier oils or milk.
+A safe and effective way to use essential oils in a bath is to have them mixed with toiletries such as castile liquid soap, shampoo or shower gel at a dilution ratio of up to 4%.
+Solubols such as polysorbate (20 or 80) at a dilution ratio of 1:1.
+Natrasorb bath may also be used at a ratio of 15ml natrasorb:1% essential oils.
 This allows for the oils to disperse through the bath water and lessen the possibility of a skin irritation as you will not have a concentrated level of oils sticking to your skin!